Francis Orpen Morris: Views on animals

 Morris was an advocate of animal welfare and an opponent of vivisection.
 In his book Records of Animal Sagacity and Character (1861) he provided "abducent evidence" for the "mental capacities of animals furnished by their actions".
 He wrote that the Bible did not contradict the idea of animal immortality and argued for the possibility of a "future resurrection or restoration of the animal creation."
 He authored The Cowardly Cruelty of the Experimenter on Living Animals (1890) and A Defence of Our Dumb Companions (1892), which campaigned against cruelty to animals.

 He was an early advocate for conservation, campaigning extensively and ultimately successfully for a nature conservation act.
-He founded the Plumage League along with Mrs. R Cavendish-Boyle and Georgina Cowper-Temple, Lady Mount Temple in December 1885 with its headquarters at Broadlands, Hampshire.
+He founded the Plumage League along with Mrs. R. Cavendish-Boyle and Lady Mount Temple in December 1885 with its headquarters at Broadlands, Hampshire.
 It soon merged into the Selborne League in January 1886 to become the Selborne Society for the Preservation of Birds, Plants and Pleasant Places.

 Morris' conservation work was influential in the founding of the Association for the Protection of Sea-Birds.